Best time to visit: Year Around

 Parts that I missed:

 A guided Navajo tour - You can book tours to deeper areas in Monument Valley that go beyond the scenic drive.
-There is a sales stand near the visitor center - I haven't tried them but they look to be quite popular.
+There is a sales stand near the visitor center, and also options online.